President George H.W. Bush hospitalized in Houston

 HOUSTON – Former President George H.W.
 Bush has been hospitalized in Houston, his office chief of staff, Jean Becker, tells KHOU 11 News.

-Becker says the former president, 92, is in stable condition and is “doing fine,” but the reason Bush was hospitalized was not immediately disclosed.
+Becker says the former president, 92, is in stable condition and is “doing fine."

-According to family spokesman Jim McGrath, Bush was admitted to Methodist Hospital in the Texas Medical Center on Saturday.
+According to family spokesman Jim McGrath, Bush was admitted to Methodist Hospital in the Texas Medical Center on Saturday for shortness of breath.
 The president is "responding very well" to antibiotics, according to McGrath, and the doctors are very encouraged.
 Bush’s office expects him to go home in a couple of days.

 He has been visited by his wife Barbara and his son, Neil.